Akuukis/sepraisal/CONTRIBUTING.md

 *Note:* As I'm developing on Linux machine only, I may have forgotten some cross-compatibility and it may not work out as smooth for Windows users.
 In that case, just open a issue or even better add PR if you know how to fix that.

+### Storybook

+I used storybook at the beggining, but lately it got abadonded.
+If you wish to revive it, it shouldn't be that hard.
+Revert merge `remove-storybook`, and start from there.